VijayBarige/Research-Methodology/README.md

 ```
 ## Database

-Datab is taken from kaggle.com and merged together to form a meaningful dataset as the algorithms used are supervised algorithms, they need the data to be structured and complete to perform well.
-The data is in the form of a .csv file (comma separated values).
-They are loaded into the model and displayed by implementing the following piece of code.
+- Data is taken from kaggle.com and merged together to form a meaningful dataset as the algorithms used are supervised algorithms, they need the data to be structured and complete to perform well.
+- The data is in the form of a .csv file (comma separated values).
+- They are loaded into the model and displayed by implementing the following piece of code.
+- The link for dataset from kaggle is given [here](https://www.kaggle.com/grouplens/movielens-20m-dataset?select=movie.csv)
 ```python
 df=pd.read_csv('mrating.csv')
 df